JenVicen/Battleship-Game-C/README.md

 # Battleship-Game-C#

-Battleship game developed in C# as a first homework for the Object-Oriented Programming class.
+Battleship game developed in C# as a third homework for the Object-Oriented Programming class.

 By Jennifer Vicentes